Myddleware/myddleware/docs/basic_usage.md

 # Basic usage

+## Connectors

-## Rule
+## Rules

-### First rule
+### Creating your first rule

-We will now see haw a rule work.
-The rule is the center of the work of myddleware.
-You can create as many as you want and as you need.
+Rules are at the core of how Myddleware works.
+You can create as many as you want and as many as you need.

-The rule is basically a job which send your data from a module to another module.
-It’s just like transfer something from a box to another, with all the changes it implicates if the first box is square and the new is a circle.
+A rule is basically a job which sends your data from a module to another module.
+It’s just like transfering something from a box to another, with all the changes it implicates if the first box is square and the second is a circle.
 The transfer is a copy, so none of your data will be erased.

-To create a rule, you can click on ```“Rule”``` then ```“Creation”``` on the top
+To create a rule, log in to your Myddleware instance then click on **Rules** then **Creation** in the navbar.

 ![Create rule](images/basic_usage/rule/rule1.PNG)

-### Select data
+### Selecting data

-First, you will choose your environments source and target (with the connectors you had created) 1, then you will select the two module you want in the transfer 2 and 3.
+First, you need to choose your environment's source and target (with the connectors you have created first) 1, then you will select the two module you want in the transfer 2 and 3.

 You can visualize with the example: